“Your body is your temple. Keep it pure and clean for the soul to reside in.” – BKS Iyengar

 All the above pointers are then used to determine the risks during yoga asanas.
 Risks during yoga asanas implies knowing the kind of injuries associated if an asana is not performed correctly.
 Knowledge about the joint movements is particularly beneficial in guiding beginner students in avoiding injuries due to overexertion of a singular joint.

 Having knowledge of the anatomy of the human body can make you a better yogi and an even better yoga instructor.
-As a yoga instructor you can be a help for people who need to train or need rehabilitation after pregnancies, ankle sprains, hip replacements, spinal deformities and dislocated shoulders and knees.
+At Abhinam Yoga School in India, we believe that as a yoga instructor, you can be a huge help for people who need to train or need rehabilitation after pregnancies, ankle sprains, hip replacements, spinal deformities and dislocated shoulders and knees.
 Knowledge of anatomy will help you reassure these people and guide them towards rehabilitation and a better lifestyle.
 Even during yoga classes, beginner students are highly likely to twist their foot, fall on their face or pull a muscle or a nerve.
 If you know basic anatomy, you can quickly assess the problem area and help them temporarily relieve the problem.